Mahalkar/miniproject/README.md

-Simple Computer Graphics program using c in turbo c
+Simple Computer Graphics program using C language in turbo c